-East Hampton, CT has a Rich History spanning nearly 300 years.
+East Hampton has a Rich History spanning nearly 300 years.
 The Town of East Hampton Connecticut comprises 36.8 square miles and has a population of approximately 13,000.
 Sitting on the Connecticut River’s eastern bank, East Hampton has one of the state’s largest inland bodies of water, Lake Pocotopaug.
 (Candlewood Lake in Fairfield and Litchfield counties of western Connecticut being the largest in the State.)

 In the 19th century, East Hampton became the center of the manufacturing of bells.
-So many bells were made in East Hampton that the town was given the name Belltown USA.
+So many bells were made in East Hampton that the town was given the nick name Belltown USA.
 The first factory was constructed in 1808 by William Barton on Bevin Hill later renamed Barton Hill.
 During the 1800s, thirty firms were said to have built and run shops, or small factories producing bell and bell related products.
 The most prominent names include William Barton and the numerous Barton companies of his sons, Bevin Brothers Manufacturing Company, The N. N. Hill Brass Co., The East Hampton Bell Co., Watrous Mfg.
-Co, and Gong Bell.
+Co, and The Gong Bell Manufacturing Company.